 When in Germany, do like the Germans do; this is my mantra which I follow religiously.
 A German or “continental” type breakfast is not eaten every day at home, mostly on special days like weekends and religious holidays.
-This breakfast buffet would be found daily at your hotel or B&B in the breakfast room.

 When most of the stores closed, the Bakeries are open every day at 7 am and are situated at most street corners.
 I am an early riser, that’s when I do my bakery run to buy my fresh Bötchens (fresh crusty rolls) and Hörnchen (croissants).
 When fresh, and sometimes still warm, thats when they are the best.
 I can’t help myself and take a bite out of the Schinkenstangen or Prosciutto twists on my way home.

 Germans enjoy cold cuts and a bowl of Müsli, an oat cereal or unsweetened granola.
 Instead of pouring milk, the Germans start with a dollop of yoghurt, called Quark, then sprinkle the cereal with the honey for sweetening on top.

 When eating a soft boiled egg like the Germans, you put it gently in a stand and crack the egg around its perimeter forcefully with a knife.
 Remove the top and lightly salt the egg.
 Occasionally you will see Rühreier, or scrambled eggs on the breakfast table.